chazzka/clanekforest/clanek.md

 Novelty
 : Novelty is an anomaly that is not present in the given dataset during learning.
 Novelties are usually supplied later during evaluation.

-Supervised algortihm
+Supervised algorithm
 : Supervised algorithm is to je to co chceme aby to bylo

-Unsupervised algortihm
+Unsupervised algorithm
 : Unsupervised algorithm is to je to co chceme aby to bylo

-Semisupervised algortihm
+Semi-supervised algorithm
 : Semi-supervised algorithm to je že máš labely jen napůl a chceš vědět které nedopovídají labelu